dastratakos/dastratakos/README.md

 # Hi there, I'm Dean  👋

-## I'm a Software Engineering Intern, Student, and Tennis Player!!
+## I'm a Software Engineering Intern, Student, and Tennis Player!

 - 🔭 I’m currently interning at Apple under the Camera & Photos group.
 - 🌱 I’m currently working towards a Bachelor's degree in Computer Science (Artificial Intelligence track) at Stanford.